In Fall 2023, Brown Semester Internship programs are offered in the following locations:

 Housing

-Students reside in a living, learning community with other Brown program participants in Berlin, Dublin, Boston and Los Angele, Housing is arranged by Brown and accommodation may be double, triple or quad occupancy.
+Students reside in a living, learning community with other Brown program participants in Dublin, Berlin, Singapore and Sydney.
+Housing is arranged by Brown and accommodation is typically double, triple or quad occupancy.

 Cost of Attendance